reubenson/reubenson.github.io/src/posters/frog-chorus-vernal-equinox-2024.md

       Wednesday, March 20, 2024
     </p>
     <p>
-      6:30pm
+      6:30pm til sundown
     </p>
     <p>
-      Pier 3 Plaza, Brooklyn Bridge Park
+      <a href="https://maps.app.goo.gl/bsWruvJthmBE1XF9A" target="_blank"> Pier 3 Plaza Brooklyn Bridge Park</a>
     </p>
   </header>
   <p>
     Dear everyone,
   </p>
   <p>
-    You are invited to a special event following the vernal equinox, activating and celebrating Reuben Son’s web-based work, <em>Frog Chorus</em>.
+    You are invited to a special event following the vernal equinox, activating and celebrating Reuben Son’s web-based work, <a href="https://frogchor.us" target="_blank">Frog Chorus</a>.
 Please bring your smartphones to join in the chorus.
     See you there!
   </p>
   <p>
-    🥭
+    🥭 × 🐸
   </p>
 </section>